muskit/H3VR-TNH-Quality-of-Life-Improvements/Assets/README.md

 Toggle and customize these features in your mod manager's *Config editor*.

+**This mod will not disqualify you from Steam or TNHTweaker leaderboards.**

-For any issues/ideas, please create an issue on the GitHub repo (linked on Thunderstore page).
+For any issues/ideas, please create an issue at the GitHub repository (linked on Thunderstore page).

 ## Changelog
 1.1.3
-* [TNH] Fixed wrist stats still trying to look at the camera in the game over area
+* [TNH] Fixed wrist stats still trying to look at the camera in the game over area, resulting in weird rotations

 1.1.2
 * [TNH] Wrist stats can now tilt towards the camera, making it less awkward to read